kashsuks/DSABot/README.md

 # DSABot
-This a discord bot for all things competitive programming
+DSABot is a discord bot for all things programming.
+It inldues commands for local leaderboard, problem recommendation, saving username, rating updates, etc.

 ## Hosting Service
+As of now DSABot is hosted locally on my computer.
+In the future I plan to get a raspberry pi in order to host it there.

 ## Stack